Q. How do I get an agent?

 Q. Are all your facts always correct?

 A. I guess this was the next obvious question.
-The answer is no. But you do your best.
-Over the course of 400 pages, there are many different topics and concepts you’ll encounter.
+The answer is no. Over the course of 400 pages, there are many different topics and concepts you’ll encounter.
 Even the most diligent writer can’t get it all right all the time.
-But you can try!
+You can only do your best.

-(Note: sometimes you want to, or need to, take literary license.
-That is, change or stretch the truth.
+That said, sometimes you’ll want to, or need to, take literary license—change or stretch the truth to move a story along, maintain pacing, avoid confusing the reader, or enabling a plot point to work.
 It’s still important to know what’s correct so you can judge how much you want to stray from the truth.
-Ridley Pearson once told me he works hard to ensure the accuracy of his facts so that when he introduces a “fictional fact” to further his story, the reader won’t know which facts are real and which aren’t.)
+About twenty years ago, Ridley Pearson told me he works hard to ensure the accuracy of his facts so that when he introduces a “fictional fact” to further his story, the reader won’t know which facts are real and which aren’t.

 Q. As a writer, how important are contacts in conducting your research?

 A. Contacts are invaluable.
 Other than the obvious—providing you with information you wouldn’t otherwise be able to access—they sometimes think of something or say something that takes your story in an entirely different direction.
 For example, while researching FALSE ACCUSATIONS, my FBI contact took me to the Department of Justice’s Division of Law Enforcement indoor shooting range and showed me a variety of handguns.
 It was his opinion that in order to write about guns, I’d first have to experience what it felt like to fire them.
-Of course, he was absolutely right.
-And though I don’t think the word “gun” is even mentioned in FALSE ACCUSATIONS, guns played a role in THE HUNTED in terms of reality and believability.
+He was absolutely right.
+And though I don’t think the word “gun” is even mentioned in FALSE ACCUSATIONS, guns have played a role of some kind in every novel I’ve written since.
 His instruction and the experience he gave me was invaluable in understanding the power a character holds in his or her hand when he or she points the weapon at someone.

 I believe anytime a writer can experience something in life, it’s enormously beneficial.
 You may not be writing a book that involves guns, or skydiving, or even meat packing.
 But once you experience it, you’ll carry that memory around with you forever.
-And it’ll inevitably end up in a book.
+And it’ll inevitably end up in a book—at which point you may even know who to ask for more info about it.

 DISCLAIMER: Any “advice” or information provided on this website is based on the author’s experience and knowledge, and is intended only as background and for purposes of general interest.
 It is NOT LEGAL ADVICE, and could be incorrect.
 If you have questions about this information, how it applies to your particular situation, or anything else of a legal nature, CONSULT AN ATTORNEY.